-The story starts with a disillusioned evangelical Christian Cotton Marcus (played by Patrick Fabian) who doesn’t believe in the existence of devil yet popular in performing exorcism.
-Being a deceiver, he only performs this as his profession; he tricks people in order to get them over from the possession of devil.
+The story starts with a disillusioned evangelical Christian Cotton Marcus (played by Patrick Fabian) who doesn’t believe in the existence of the devil yet he is popular in performing the exorcism.
+Being a deceiver, he only performs this as his profession; he tricks people to get them over from the possession of the devil.

 Marcus sees everything as a play of human psychology.
-This time he is somehow adamant in exposing the fraud behind exorcism while agreeing to perform his last exorcism in front of camera for a team of documentary film maker, which eventually brings him face to face with the reality.
+This time he is somehow adamant in exposing the fraud behind exorcism while agreeing to perform his last exorcism in front of the camera for a team of documentary filmmakers, which eventually brings him face to face with reality.

-Produced by Eli Roth, who have produced and directed movies like “Hostel”, and who has also acted in movies like “Inglourious Basterds”, The Last Exorcism is a horror film with no such chilling effects.
-The movie somehow could not rise from the halfway point and in an attempt to make it an anxious horror film it ends up with more silly moments than terrifying ones.
+Produced by Eli Roth, who has produced and directed movies like “Hostel”, and who has also acted in movies like “Inglourious Basterds”, The Last Exorcism is a horror film with no such chilling effects.
+The movie somehow could not rise from the halfway point, and in an attempt to make it an anxious horror film, it ends up with more silly moments than scary ones.

-The Last Exorcism certainly does have more moments of suspense than horror ones.
+The Last Exorcism certainly has more moments of suspense than horror ones.
 Watch it for the plot, but don’t go by its poster.

 Genre(s): Thriller, Horror

 Released on June 24, 2010 (Los Angeles Film Festival); August 27, 2010 (Worldwide)

 One thought on “The Last Exorcism (2010)”